heisand/NWN/README.md

 `parse_rdf.py`: To work with the wordnet, this script parses the necessary rdf-files using the Python package RDFLib.

-`remove_errors.py`: Some structural errors according to a wordnet, as well as some other errors in the rdf-files, occured.
+`remove_errors.py`: Some structural errors according to the structure of a wordnet, as well as some other errors in the rdf-files, occured.
 This script removes these errors from the wordnet.

 `remove_ne+multi.py`: The original wordnet contains a quantity of proper nouns and multi word expressions.
 This script removes the instances of these.